pulumi/pulumi-hugo/themes/default/content/community/developer-advocates/kat-cosgrove.md

 giveaway:
     hubspot_form_id: b447c33b-a495-4f7e-859e-d93666a691bf
 ---

+_Note: Kat has moved on to another company!
+We'll see her at various events around the world._

 Kat Cosgrove is a Developer Advocate, a CNCF Ambassador, and an actual cyborg.
 Her professional background has run the gamut from bartender, to video store clerk, to teacher, to software developer.
 She credits this wide-ranging experience for her success as a speaker, developer, and advocate.
 Her specialty is approachable 101-level content for junior developers or anyone else who considers themselves a newbie, with a particular focus on DevOps.